demisto/content/Packs/EWSMailSender/Integrations/EWSMailSender/README.md

 ### reply-mail
 ***
-Reply to an email using EWS.
+Replies to an email using EWS.

 #### Base Command